 - UCCS - The University of California Center in Sacramento provides UCSB students with a learning opportunity to live, intern, and study in our state's capital.

 - Undergraduate Research - Look into research programs on campus and also speak with faculty who specialize in areas you are interested in to inquire about possible opportunities.

 Undergraduate Research and Creative Activities (URCA) Grants - URCA provides funding for undergraduates to conduct independent research projects or creative activities.

 - Arts for Humanity - This organization encourages low-income sudents, the disabled, and the elderly through arts programs.
 Interns help with a range of tasks, including marketing, PR, visual art instruction, film production, and event planning.

-- Art Without Limits -This is a program that matches students or emerging artists with established mentors in the Santa Barbara area.
-Volunteers do a variety of tasks such as: event planning, social media, public relations, graphic design, etc.
+- Art Without Limits - This is a program that matches students or emerging artists with established mentors in the Santa Barbara area.
+Volunteers to a variety of tasks such as: event planning, social media management, public relations, graphic design, etc.

 - Carpinteria Arts Center - Volunteers can help with a variety of tasks, such as marketing, event planning, graphic design, and fundraising.